stanleygu/sbml2matlab/README.txt

 = Usage =
-To use sbml2matlab in command line:
+To use sbml2matlab in command line: sbml2matlab.exe -input [inputFile.sbml] -output [outputFile.m]
-{{{
-sbml2matlab.exe -input [inputFile.sbml] -output [outputFile.m]
-}}}

 Replace the square brackets with the paths of the input and output files, respectively.

 = Limitations =

 Generally, sbml2matlab currently does not support the use of events, algebraic rules, or compartment rate rules.

-Validation test and current analysis of sbml2matlab can be found [http://code.google.com/p/sbwtools/wiki/CurrentValidation here].
+Validation test and current analysis of sbml2matlab can be found here: http://code.google.com/p/sbwtools/wiki/CurrentValidation

-The updated sbml2matlab wiki may be found [http://code.google.com/p/sbml2matlab/w/list here].
+The updated sbml2matlab wiki may be found here: http://code.google.com/p/sbml2matlab/w/list